rasmusjaa/camagru/README.md

 * SQL and JS/HTML injections are handled
 * Users have a page where they can take or upload photos and see and remove their previous photos
 * Photos taken with webcam must have at least one filter on them and can have multiple filters
-* Users can comment and like photos
+* Only logged in users can comment and like photos
 * Email is sent to user if their photo is commented.
 This feature can be turned off in user settings

 ## Built With